osvauld/osvauld/sthalam/HUML_TEMPLATE_GUIDE.md

 - **Discussion threads** - Add comment sections
 - **Custom styling** - Style everything with CSS
 - **Branching logic** - Create choose-your-own-adventure flows

 ---

+## 🤔 Important: When to Ask Questions

+**If you are an AI assistant using this guide to help users create HUML templates, ALWAYS ask clarifying questions when requirements are ambiguous or unclear!**

+### When to Ask Questions:

+- **Unclear Design Requirements**: If the user says "make it look nice" without specifying colors, layout, or style preferences
+- **Missing Content**: When you don't know what text, images, or data should go in sections
+- **Ambiguous User Flows**: When navigation paths or user journeys aren't clearly defined
+- **Styling Preferences**: If color schemes, fonts, spacing, or overall aesthetic aren't specified
+- **Form Field Requirements**: When it's unclear what fields a form needs or which should be required
+- **Feature Priorities**: If multiple approaches are possible and the user hasn't specified which they prefer

+### Example Questions to Ask:

+- "What color scheme would you like? (e.g., professional blue/white, dark mode, vibrant colors)"
+- "Should this form have a required email field, or just optional feedback?"
+- "Where should users go after submitting the form?
+A thank-you page, back to home, or somewhere else?"
+- "Do you want the comments section to support markdown formatting?"
+- "Should the navigation button be prominent (large, colorful) or subtle (small, minimal)?"
+- "What happens if a user clicks 'No' on this question?
+Different screen or different message?"

+**Remember**: It's better to ask 2-3 clarifying questions upfront than to build something that doesn't match the user's vision.
+Specific requirements lead to better results!

+---